justinmeiners/efficient-programming-with-components/04_instrumented.md

 [^goto]: Goto used to be the primary way to do control flow in programs,
-    because it closely resembles how how machines and their languages work.
+    because it closely resembles  how machines and their languages work.

     For example, to implement a `while` loop, you might write: